-The Thirsty Earth is the first in a two-book series about the global struggle for human dignity amidst corruption, isolation, and the grim realities of life.
+The Thirsty Earth is about the global struggle for human dignity amidst corruption, isolation, and the grim realities of life.

 David Valentine Bernard, the author of seven novels, is currently finishing his PhD in sociology.
 Originally from the Caribbean nation of Grenada, he moved to Canada when he was four and to Brooklyn, New York, when he was nine.
 For more information, see www.dvbernard.com.

 Get our latest book recommendations, author news, and competitions right to your inbox.

 More books from this author: David Valentine Bernard